 One of the advantages of these credit cards is that even applicants who don’t meet the credit score or minimum income criteria can apply for a credit card against an FD.
-Furthermore, the credit limit on such cards is set based on the amount of FD held as collateral.
-Usually, issuing banks offer credit limits ranging from 80% to 90% of the principal FD amount.
+Also, the credit card limit is set on the basis of your FD amount that is held as collateral.

 There are plenty of secured credit card options in India.
 Here’s an overview of some of the top credit cards against fixed deposits that you can avail in 2023.